rajin-khan/notes/README.md

 ## 🤝 Contributions

 Contributions are always welcome!
-Here's how you can help improve this repository:
+How you can help out:
 **I)** *Fork* the repository.
 **II)** Add your *new notes* or *update* existing ones.
 **III)** Submit a *pull request* for review.